drummondlab/drummondlab.github.io/README.md

 ## Cloning the Getz Lab website's GitHub Repository

 The website's source code and documentation (i.e., this README file) are located in the GitHub repository [https://github.com/getzlab/getzlab.github.io](https://github.com/getzlab/getzlab.github.io).
 This is a public repo, so anyone should be able to clone the repo.
-However, in order to publish your changes to back to the repo and issue pull requests, you will need write access to the repository.
+However, in order to publish your changes back to the GitHub repo and issue pull requests, you will need write access to the repository.
 Members of the [all_getzlab team](https://github.com/orgs/getzlab/teams/all_getzlab) within the getzlab GitHub organization have write access to the repo.

 When accessing GitHub via the git command line interface (CLI) to publish your local changes to the repo, you will need to authenticate yourself to GitHub.
-How you authenticate to a repo when using the CLI depends on the protocol you use to communicate with GitHub.
+How you authenticate to GitHub when using the CLI depends on the protocol you use to communicate with GitHub.
 The options are https or SSH.
 You specify the protocol when you clone the repo.
 If you clone the repo by issuing the following git command:

     git clone https://github.com/getzlab/getzlab.github.io